tsedio/tsed/docs/docs/controllers.md

 ## Async and Promise

 Ts.ED support Promise API and async instruction to send a response.
-Just return a promise in your method and the controller will be waiting your promised response before send a response to the client.
+Just return a promise in your method and the controller will be waiting for your promised response before sending a response to the client.

 ```typescript
 import {Controller, Get, PathParams} from "ts-express-decorators";